dacooderr/OptiLock/README.md

 - [Smart Cooldown Tracker](https://gamebanana.com/mods/654373) by iAfar  |  Adds tracking of your skill charges near the crosshair and a quick reminder over the crosshair when your skill is ready for use.
 - [Enhanced QuickBuy](https://gamebanana.com/mods/664041) by Aminsx  |  Custom quickbuy indicator with soul calculations.
 - [Clean Damage Indicator](https://gamebanana.com/mods/655927) by lustie_  |  Makes the damage number indictor smaller and higher above the thing receiving damage.
 - [Daylock](https://gamebanana.com/mods/614857) by BreadRollius  |  Adds a bright starry skybox for visibility.
 Only install the pak file.
+(I just really like the look lol)
 - ['Fullbright' Mod](https://gamebanana.com/mods/664234) by Sadie Sinks Husband  |  A mod that removed all shading on textures and gives that "fullbright" look.

 __________________________________________________________________________________________________________________________________________________________________________________________________________________________